Chart Color Schemes

 Pialba faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 16.4%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 12.1%, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.4%).
-Vocational credentials are prevalent, with 39.7% of residents aged 15+ holding them, including advanced diplomas (9.4%) and certificates (30.3%).
-Educational participation is high, with 25.0% of residents currently enrolled in formal education, comprising 9.7% in primary, 7.6% in secondary, and 2.9% in tertiary education.
+The area's university qualification rate is 16.4%, significantly lower than Australia's average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 12.1%, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.4%).
+Trade and technical skills are prominent, with 39.7% of residents aged 15+ holding vocational credentials – advanced diplomas (9.4%) and certificates (30.3%).

-Educational participation is notably high, with 25.0% of residents currently enrolled in formal education.
+Educational participation is high, with 25.0% of residents currently enrolled in formal education.
 This includes 9.7% in primary education, 7.6% in secondary education, and 2.9% pursuing tertiary education.

 Frequently Asked Questions - Education